toshimitsu-o/ChecklistIphoneApp/Readme.md

 - Implement enumeration for todo.time
 - Add inline picker menu to change todo.time value
 - Improve UI designs
+- Change logics of reset and undo then move them to model file

 ## Video